ying-teaching/python-book/docs/ch12_django/notes/basic_django.md

 A Django view processes requests and returns a `HttpResponse` object or raises an exception.
 To generate response content, it may use a template system.
 Django comes with a default template engine but you can use other engines.

-From a developer's point of view, a view is a function or class that create Web pages.
+From a developer's point of view, a view is a function or class that create a Web page.
+Django transforms your code into a page consisting of HTML, CSS, and JavaScript.

 ### Create Views